OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 YANG modules to support all SIMAP requirements.
 This document will only focus on modelling proposal for each of the requirements not supported by RFC8345.
-Any related terminology, concepts, use cases and requirements are defined outside of this draft and this draft will only refer to them and propose the implementation solutions.
+Any related terminology, concepts, use cases and requirements are defined outside of this draft and this draft will only refer to them, analyze how to model and propose the implementation solutions.

 --- middle